-Your input on these important management decisions are needed to best protect or enhance public water supply wellhead protection areas, domestic well drinking water, agricultural irrigation and production, land use planning, economic development, etc.
+Your input on these important management decisions is needed to best protect or enhance public water supply wellhead protection areas, domestic well drinking water, agricultural irrigation and production, land use planning, economic development, etc.

-• University of Nebraska - Conservation Survey Division (UNL-CSD)
+- University of Nebraska Conservation Survey Division (UNL-CSD) - United States Geological Survey (USGS)

 Participants were divided into the northern and southern stakeholder groups to minimize travel time for the committee members.
 SAC members from Dakota, Thurston, and Burt counties were in the northern group, and their meetings were held in the P-MRNRD field office in Dakota City.
 SAC members from Washington, Douglas, and Sarpy counties were in the southern group, and their meetings were held in the P-MRNRD headquarters at the Chalco Hills Recreation Area / Wehrspann Lake in Omaha.
-Appendix A includes a list of the members who participated in the process.
-The roles of the stakeholders were to:
+Appendix B includes a list of the members who participated in the process.
+The roles of the stakeholders were as follows: